mcvicker/tournament/vagrant/tournament/readme.md

 ###Prerequisites:

+* To run this project, you'll need PostgreSQL 9.3 or higher (tested on 9.3.8) http://www.postgresql.org/
+* You'll also need Python 2.7 (tested on 2.7.6) https://www.python.org/
+* Finally, you'll need psycopg2 2.4 (tested on 2.4.5-1build5) http://initd.org/psycopg/

+Copy the tournament files to your machine and run the tournament.sh file to setup.

-**To run this project, you'll need to install vagrant.** For a brief overview of installing vagrant, check here:
+**To simplify setup, you may wish to install vagrant.**

+For a brief overview of installing vagrant, check here:

 https://www.udacity.com/wiki/ud197/install-vagrant